WICG/view-transitions/explainer.md

   /*= Styles generated per instance =*/

-  /* Dimensions of the outgoing element */
+  /* Dimensions of the incoming element */
   width: 665px;
   height: 54px;

-  /* A transform that places it in the viewport position of the outgoing element. */
+  /* A transform that places it in the viewport position of the incoming element. */
   transform: matrix(1, 0, 0, 1, 0, 0);

   writing-mode: horizontal-tb;